istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-describe/index.md

 If things break when mutual TLS is made `STRICT` it often means that the destination rule didn't match.
 For example, if I _destination-rule-all.yaml_ is used instead of `destination-rule-all-mtls.yaml`:

 {{< text bash >}}
-$ kubectl apply -f samples/bookinfo/networking/destination-rule-all.yaml # Should have been -mtls
+$ kubectl apply -f samples/bookinfo/networking/destination-rule-all.yaml   # oops wrong filename
 {{< /text >}}

 At this point the browser shows *Ratings service is currently unavailable*.
 Why?